 Invisible wall between “entrepreneur” and “early joiner”

 There is an obvious yet invisible line between you as an “entrepreneur” and an “early joiner”.
-As an entrepreneur you are motivated and you expect your team to reflect the same level of motivation, hoping that they pour in their heart and soul to the vision you strive to realize.
+As an entrepreneur you are motivated and you expect your team to reflect the same level of motivation, hoping that they pour their heart and soul into the vision you strive to realize.

 Don’t call the shots based on comfort

-An eye opening exercise
+An eye-opening exercise

 Don’t trap yourself with sheep in the wolfskin.
 Look for capable individuals who are passionate and can handle the challenging environment of a startup.
 However, it doesn’t mean you shouldn’t empower people.
-Respect your team, be a professional with them and in parallel do a SWOT of them for leadership roles and critical projects.
-Empower the right people and eventually they will enable the realization of your startup becoming an established enterprise.
+Respect your team, be a professional with them, and in parallel do a SWOT of them for leadership roles and critical projects.
+Empower the right people and eventually, they will enable the realization of your startup becoming an established enterprise.